AppThreat/custom-json-diff/README.md

 To exclude field2, you would specify `field1.field2`.
 To exclude the `a` field in the array of objects, you would specify `field1.field3.[].a` (do NOT include the array index, just do `[]`).
-Multiple fields may be specified separated by a space.
+Multiple fields may be specified separated by a comma (no space).
 To better understand what your fields should be, check out json-flatten, which is the package used for this function.

 ## Sorting